FFmpeg/FFV1/ffv1.md

 ### `configuration_record_crc_parity`

-`configuration_record_crc_parity` is 32 bits that are chosen so that the `Configuration Record` as a whole has a CRC remainder of zero.
+`configuration_record_crc_parity` is 32 bits that are chosen so that the `Configuration Record` as a whole has a CRC remainder of crcref.

 This is equivalent to storing the CRC remainder in the 32-bit parity.